 - Segment mapping can mask different parts of the input, determined by position, differently.
-Character Mapping always masks the same groups of characters regardless of position. - Segment mapping can map inputs to different outputs at a position, like { A, B, C, D } -> { W, X, Y, Z } by specifying different Real and Mask values.
-This is not possible with Character Mapping.

-- Segment mapping supports numeric segments, with up to 4-digit segments masked to a specific range.
-Character Mapping doesn't allow this kind of range limiting. - Segment Mapping can be used for tokenization.
-Character Mapping does not support tokenization at this time.
+Character Mapping always masks the same groups of characters regardless of position. - Segment mapping can map inputs to different outputs at a position, like { A, B, C, D } -> { W, X, Y, Z } by specifying different Input and Mask values.
+This is not possible with Character Mapping. - Segment mapping supports numeric segments, with up to 6-digit segments masked to a specific range.
+Character Mapping doesn't allow this kind of range limiting.